Links on SoundGuys may earn us a commission. Learn more.

 Finding a good pair of wireless earphones is like picking out your favorite scotch.
 Do you prefer single malt or single grain?
 Well, the RHA MA750 Wireless is like a blended malt scotch: it’s a rare middle ground that performs incredibly well for the price.
 Let’s see how the headset holds up in 2020.

-Editor’s note: this RHA MA750 Wireless review was updated on July 9, 2020, to address the RHA TrueConnect 2 release and answer a question about the RHA T20 Wireless in the FAQ section.
+Editor’s note: this RHA MA750 Wireless review was updated on January 27, 2022, to add a contents menu and answer a FAQ.

 Who should get the RHA MA750 Wireless?